hjoliver/cylc-doc/src/tutorial/introduction.rst

 .. nextslide::

 Cylc provides a variety of command line and GUI tools for visualising and interacting with workflows.
-Shown below are Cylc TUI (Text User Interface), GUI and ``cylc scan``.
+Shown below are Cylc TUI (Terminal User Interface), GUI and ``cylc scan``.

 .. image:: /tutorial/img/cylc-tools.png